If English is your first language and you could translate my old Italian text, please contact me. |

 macchina da presa più mobile della storia del musical, accentuando la sensazione di

-It's Always Fair Weather (1955), con musiche del giovane
+It's Always Fair Weather (1955), co-diretto da Gene Kelly come On The Town, con musiche del giovane

 Andre Previn, recupera la coppia Kelly-Charisse per